FlexMeasures/flexmeasures/documentation/views/dashboard.rst

 ======================

 The summary below the map lists all asset types that the user has hooked up to the platform and how many of each there are.
-Clicking on the asset type name leads to the :ref:`analaytics` page, where data is shown aggregated for that asset type.
+Clicking on the asset type name leads to the :ref:`analytics` page, where data is shown aggregated for that asset type.